perriera/extras/README.md

     make
     sudo make install

+## namespace
+As of 1.2.3 the extra_ libraries are not using namespace designationas, (as of yet).

  ## extra_colors
  > add **extra_colors** to your CMakeLists.txt
  Use of this library will give you the ability to add color to your C++ console based applications for your typical Xterm based window.